macmullensantiago/Apuntes--/README.md

     * Flow of control process that specifies when each step is executed
     * A means of determining when to stop

+  ### What is a problem?
+    Inputs
+    *
+    *
+    *
+    *
+    Outputs
+    *
+    *
+    *
+    *
+  ### What is an algorithm?
+    * An algortihm is a function, it takes inputs to outputs

+    for Birthdayproblem: -maintain record
+                         -interview students in some order
+                            -check if birthday is record
+                                -if so return pair
+                            -add new students to record
+                         -return None
+      * Correctness
+        Inductive hypothesis: if first k students contain match alg returns a match before interview student Base case k = 0
+        Assume IH true for k = k' { if k' contains match -> alredy returned by induction else if k'+i contains match
+                                    alg k' + i against all students

+      * Efficiency
+        It means not only how fast it run but how fast it compares to other possibles ways of approaching this problem.
+        Don't measure time, instead count ops
+        Expect performance to depend in size of out input O notation (upper bands)  OMEGA (lower bands)  THETA (both)

   ### Basic Primitives
     * Move left
     * Move right